shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 Its been a while since our last post, today we'll be going through one of internships provided by one of the leading banks in Australia; **Commonwealth Bank**.
 As per usual it is related to the topic of data science and analysis of data closely associated with banking aquiring.
 Hopefully it will be interesting to read along!

-The internship is split into a few segments:

-- Task One: Data Aggregation and Analysis
-- Task Two: Data Anonymisation
-- Task Three: Propose Data Analysis Approaches
-- Task Four: Designing a Database

-In this post, we'll cover only the first two parts, the rest your can try for yourself [@Introduction to Data Science](https://www.theforage.com/simulations/commonwealth-bank/intro-data-science-sd7t)

 <div class="grid cards" markdown>

   - :simple-kaggle:{ .lg .middle }&nbsp; <b>[Kaggle Dataset](https://www.kaggle.com/datasets/shtrausslearning/commonwealth-bank-internship-data)</b>